trendmicro/tm-v1-fs-java-sdk/README.md

 ## Prerequisites

 - Have Java 8 and above installed in your dev/build environment.
-- Trend Vision One account with a chosen region - for more information, see the [Trend Visioin One document](https://docs.trendmicro.com/en-us/enterprise/trend-micro-xdr-help/Home).
+- Trend Vision One account with a chosen region - for more information, see the [Trend Vision One document](https://docs.trendmicro.com/en-us/enterprise/trend-micro-xdr-help/Home).
-- A Trend Vision One API key - for more information, see the [Trend Vision One API key documentation](https://docs.trendmicro.com/en-us/enterprise/trend-vision-one/administrative-setti/accountspartfoundati/api-keys.aspx).
+- A Trend Vision One API key with proper role - for more information, see the [Trend Vision One API key documentation](https://docs.trendmicro.com/en-us/enterprise/trend-vision-one/administrative-setti/accountspartfoundati/api-keys.aspx).

 ## Download